nburn42/secondarybrain/agent-container/README.md

-# Neural Notify Agent Container
+# Secondary Brain Agent Container

-This Docker container provides the execution environment for Neural Notify task agents.
+This Docker container provides the execution environment for Secondary Brain task agents.
 It includes a complete workspace setup with repository cloning and JWT-based authentication.

 ## Features